 Eliminating added sugar is healthy habit number five.
 Research reports that sugar is as addictive, maybe even more so, than drugs like cocaine.
 Skyrocketing sugar consumption in the U.S. is behind dangerous lifestyle-related diseases like obesity, diabetes and heart disease.
 Skip the soda, sweetened drinks, and processed and packaged foods.
 Become a sugar detective and read labels to understand where sugar hides.
 If an ingredients ends in “ose” it is sugar, such as fructose, sucrose, maltose, and high fructose corn syrup (HFCS).
 Other common names are corn syrup, molasses, honey, cane juice, fruit juice, and many others.
 When a nutrition label reads 16 grams of sugar, realize that translates to 4 teaspoons of sugar.
 Do the math and make smarter choices.
 It just might save your life.
 That means artificial sweeteners too.

 I planned to write this all in one post but quickly realized it is too much to cover all at once.
 Volumes of books have been written on each subject.
-For more ideas on Healthy Habits for 2018, please read part two.
-I’ll have it out soon.
-If you have any questions about these Healthy Habits.
-I’d love to get a conversation going.
+For more ideas on Healthy Habits for 2018 (or any year), please read part two.
+If you have any questions about these Healthy Habits, I’d love to get a conversation going.
 What are your intentions for the New Year?
 What do you want to work on most?
 How can I help you?